 Every First Sunday of the Month, Hyde Park Art Center is activated with activities throughout the center for the public, neighbors, and families.
-Join us for family friendly filled day with inter generational art making activities, artist workshops, artist talks, open studios, curatorial tours of our exhibitions, and community collaborations.
-Due to Covid-19, we are going virtual!
+Due to Covid-19, we are going virtual until further notice!
+Join us virtually for family friendly filled day with inter generational art making activities, artist workshops, artist talks, and more!

 Check out some of the activities below and let us know what you think!
-Take a photo of you and your family doing the activities and tag us on social media at @hydeparkartcenter #virtualcentersunday.
+Take a photo of you and your family doing the activities and tag us on social media using the hashtag #virtualcentersunday at @hydeparkartcenter on Instagram, @HPAC_Chicago on Twitter, and Hyde Park Art Center on Facebook!

 Lecture & Workshop from Jen De Los Reyes (HPAC Alumni Resident Artist) 2-3pm Zoom